Can I Refinance Without an Appraisal?

 USDA Streamlined Refinance

-The USDA Streamline refinance is available to current USDA loan holders.
-When looking to refinance your rate or term, you can often bypass the appraisal requirement.
+The USDA Streamline refinance is available to current USDA loan holders looking to refinance their rate or term.
+An appraisal is generally not required.

-• You have made at least six months of on-time payments.
+• You must have made at least six months of on-time payments.

-• You have had your USDA loan for at least 12 months.
+• You must have held your USDA loan for at least 12 months.

-• You are refinancing your rate or term.
+• You must be refinancing your rate or term.

 ProductRateAPR